How to Make Your Own Hot Sauce – Non-Fermented

 What Kind of Peppers to Use

 Use whatever hot peppers you have easy access to and that you enjoy the most.
 Better yet, use a combination of peppers to build complexity of flavour.
 You can even replace some of the hot peppers with sweet peppers.
-Personally, I love a blend of red jalapeno, serrano and cayenne peppers.
+Personally, I love a blend of red jalapeno, serrano and cayenne peppers – the result is hot, but not crazy hot!

 If you have green hot peppers – use those and make a green sauce!